 TEAM PERFORMANCE AND DIVERSITY

-Research has shown that well-managed
+Research has shown that wellmanaged homogeneous teams

+outperform poorly managed diverse

-homogeneous teams outperform poorlymanaged diverse teams while well-managed
+teams, while well-managed diverse

-diverse teams outstrip all others.1
+teams outstrip all others.1

-How do we build an inclusive environment where differences have a positive impact?
+How do we build an equitable and inclusive environment where differences have a positive impact?
+And how might a homogeneous firm practice inclusiveness and equity?
 Developing intercultural competence-an individual's or group's ability to function effectively across cultures-is one way to address this need.2 Intercultural competence is the capacity to shift perspective and behavior so as to bridge cultural differences in order to reach identified goals.
 Intercultural competence is not an innate ability or a strength of certain personality types or group makeup, it is a developmental capacity.
 Just like learning a language, it is a skill that is developed over time with practice, by anyone who chooses to make the effort.

-Because the ability to function across cultures is not generally taught and personal experience varies widely, people differ in their capabilities to recognize and respond effectively to cultural differences and commonalities.
+Because the ability to function across cultures is not generally taught and personal experience varies widely, people differ in their abilities to recognize and respond effectively to cultural differences and commonalities.
 According to a leading assessment tool for intercultural competence, the Intercultural Development Inventory, the developmental continuum spans mindsets from monocultural to intercultural.
-Each person's level of competence for engaging differences and commonalities can be improved through active practice.
-Competence orientations (and what to practice) are divided into five stages:
+Each person's level of competence for engaging differences and commonalities can be improved through active practice.3 Competence orientations (and what to practice) are divided into five stages:

-- denial one misses the presence of difference (practice noticing difference) - polarization one judges difference (find commonalities or pride) - minimization one de-emphasizes difference (practice self-awareness) - acceptance one deeply comprehends difference (practice action) - adaptation one has the capacity to effectively bridge differences (practice defining role, goal, core values)
+- denial one fails to see the presence of difference (practice noticing difference) - polarization one judges difference (find commonalities or pride) - minimization one de-emphasizes difference (practice self-awareness) - acceptance one deeply comprehends difference (practice action) - adaptation one has the capacity to effectively bridge differences (practice defining role, goal, core values)

 Currently, a majority of people (about 60%) are in a transitional "minimization" mindset in which they can recognize differences but focus instead on commonalities to maintain their own or the dominant group's comfort or to survive as a nondominant group member within a dominant group.
-To learn to acknowledge, appreciate, and analyze differences as well as commonalities and to use them effectively toward identified goals-rather than shy away from differences-one needs to first develop self-awareness about their own culturally learned thoughts and behaviors.
+To learn to acknowledge, appreciate, and analyze differences, as well as commonalities, and to use them effectively toward identified goals-rather than shy away from differences-one needs to first develop self-awareness about their own culturally learned thoughts and behaviors.
 Then, one can begin to more deeply recognize and appreciate cultural differences with others in perceptions and practices and, with practice, be able to shift perspective and behavior in authentic and culturally appropriate ways according to context and goals.